Skip to content

 On top of that, it can also be an isolating and lonely experience.

-At Blind Veterans UK we provide the rehabilitation, training, and practical advice and emotional support to ensure veterans can learn the skills they need to regain their independence and live the life they choose.
+At Blind Veterans UK we provide the rehabilitation, training, practical advice, and emotional support to ensure veterans can learn the skills they need to regain their independence and live the life they choose.

 Thanks to the incredible supporters who fund our work, we’re able to have such a life-changing, long-lasting, and meaningful impact on veterans’ lives.